You’ll Love A Weekend In Memphis – Home Of The Blues

 567 S. Front St., Memphis, TN 38103

 Saturday farmers market offering local crafts, food trucks, produce and live music.
-It’s open seasonally, so check before you go.
+It’s open seasonally, so check before you go, but it’s always a nice addition to 3 days in Memphis, to interact with the locals.

 Weekend in Memphis Day 3-